-The IRBF expressions for derivatives are now written in terms of the values of ψ at the interior points, and they already satisfy the boundary conditions.
+The IRBF expressions for derivatives are now expressed in terms of the values of ψ at the interior points, and they already satisfy the boundary conditions.
 These nodal variable values are determined by forcing the approximate solution to satisfy the momentum equation at the interior points.
-Like the energy equation, the resultant system of algebraic equations here is of size $n{ip} \times n{ip}$, where n{ip} is the number of interior points of the domain.
+Similar to the energy equation, the resultant system of algebraic equations here is of size $n{ip} \times n{ip}$, where n{ip} is the number of interior points of the domain.

-3.2.3 Solution procedures
+3.2.3.
+Solution procedures.
 An important feature of natural convection is that the temperature and velocity fields are closely coupled.
-The energy and momentum equations must be solved simultaneously to find the values of the temperature and stream function at discrete points within the domain.
-Due to the presence of convective terms, the obtained algebraic equations for the discrete solution are nonlinear.
+The energy and momentum equations must be solved simultaneously to find the values of the temperature and stream function at the discrete points within the domain.
+Owing to the presence of convective terms, the obtained algebraic equations for the discrete solution are nonlinear.
 Two basic approaches are adopted here to handle this nonlinearity.

-3.2.4 A steady-state solution coupled approach
+3.2.4.
+A steady-state solution coupled approach.
 All time derivative terms in the governing equations are dropped out.
-We employ the trust region dogleg techniques (e.g. [33]) to solve the discretized nonlinear governing equations for the whole set of the variables.
+We employ a trust region dogleg technique (e.g. [33]) to solve the discretized nonlinear governing equations for the whole set of the variables.
 The main advantages of these techniques over the Gauss-Newton methods are that they are capable of handling the cases where the starting point is far from the solution and the Jacobian matrix is singular.

-3.2.5 A time dependent decoupled approach
+3.2.5.
+A time-dependent decoupled approach.
 The nonlinear equation set is solved in a marching manner.

-- 1. Guess initial values of T, ψ and their first-order spatial derivatives at time t = 0. - 2.
-Discretize the governing equations in time using a first-order accurate finitedifference scheme, where the diffusive and convective terms are treated implicitly and explicitly, respectively. - 3.
-Discretize the governing equations in space using 1D-IRBF schemes: Solve the energy equation (4) for T, and Solve the momentum equation (5) for ψ.
-The two equations are solved separately in order to keep matrix sizes to a minimum.

-4. Check to see whether the solution has reached a steady state where k is the time level and ε is the tolerance.
+- 1. Guess initial values of T, ψ and their first-order spatial derivatives at time t=0. - Discretize the governing equations in time using a first-order accurate finite-difference scheme, where the diffusive and convective terms are treated implicitly and explicitly, respectively. - 3.
+Discretize the governing equations in space using 1D-IRBF schemes: solve the energy equation (4) for T and solve the momentum equation (5) for ψ .
+The two equations are solved separately in order to keep matrix sizes to a minimum. - 4.
+Check to see whether the solution has reached a steady state:

-$$CM = \frac{\sqrt{\sum{i=1}^{n{ip}} \left(\psi_i^{(k)} - \psi_i^{(k-1)}\right)^2}}{\sqrt{\sum{i=1}^{n{ip}} \left(\psi_i^{(k)}\right)^2}} < \epsilon,$$ (31)
+$$CM = \frac{\sqrt{\sum{i=1}^{n{ip}} (\psi_i^{(k)} - \psi_i^{(k-1)})^2}}{\sqrt{\sum{i=1}^{n{ip}} (\psi_i^{(k)})^2}} < \varepsilon$$ (31)